-The Academic Standing Committee hears student grade appeals and communicates its decision to the senior associate dean for medical education.
-The Committee reviews student progress and makes decisions regarding the placement on and removal from academic and non-academic probation.
+The Academic Standing Committee reviews student progress and makes decisions regarding the placement on and removal from academic and non-academic probation.
 The Committee makes recommendations for certification of the graduating class to the departmental chairs, who review and approve on behalf of the faculty.
 The Committee also makes recommendations to the dean about student promotions and decisions regarding dismissal.
 Students have the right to appeal all promotional decisions made by the Academic Standing Committee.
-Committee members who have a significant relationship with a CMSRU student who is under review for a potential adverse action by the Academic Standing Committee, must recuse themselves from hearing that particular case.
+Committee members who have a significant relationship with a CMSRU student who is under review for a potential adverse action by the Academic Standing Committee must recuse themselves from hearing that particular case.